 The Macksey Symposium is designed to provide a development opportunity for emerging humanities scholars.
 Participants in the 2024 symposium can expect:

-- a keynote address, meet-and-greet, and book signing with Sami Schalk, associate professor of gender and women's studies at UW-Madison and author of Black Disability Politics
+- A keynote address, meet-and-greet, and book signing with Dr. Sami Schalk, associate professor of gender and women's studies at University of Wisconsin–Madison and author of Black Disability Politics

-- workshops and info sessions on applying to graduate school and preparing for careers in the humanities
+- Resources on applying to graduate school and preparing for careers in the humanities

-- an invitation to revise their presentation into a journal-length publication for our journal of proceedings, The Macksey Journal
+- An invitation to revise your presentation into a journal-length publication for our journal of proceedings, the Macksey Journal

 Application instructions can be found here.